GSA/search.digitalgov.gov/_posts/2013-10-24-best-bets-graphics.md

 ---
-permalink: /sites/manual/best-bets-graphics.html
 layout: post
-title: "How to Highlight Graphics Best Bets"
+title: How to Highlight Graphics Best Bets
+category: manual
 tags: how-to manage-content best-bets
 ---

 [DigitalGov Search](/index.html) > [Admin Center](https://search.usa.gov/sites/) > YourSite > Manage Content > Best Bets: Graphics

 Do you want to promote a specific web page or collection of web pages?
 Create a Graphics Best Bet.

 A best bet appears above the standard web results when a searcher's query matches the text of its title, description, or keywords.

 Graphics best bets have a one or two-column layout and you can add an image.
-The most relevant best bet is listed under a heading, {Best Bet Title} by {[Site Name](/sites/manual/settings.html)}.
+The most relevant best bet is listed under a heading, {Best Bet Title} by {[Site Name](/manual/settings.html)}.

 See, for example, the variety of layouts possible for graphics best bets.